aiyinyuedejustin/portfolio/UofT_Research/README.md

-Here are some example code for my research assistant job at UofT.
+Here are some example code for my current research assistant job at UofT.
 Note that the below brief introduction does not exactly correspond to the code in this folder.
-The code are just examples.
+The codes are just examples.

 The first version of the paper can be find here: https://www.nber.org/papers/w29980.